PS5 stock tracker: Where to buy PlayStation 5 in the next 24 hours

 Currys

-Currys PC World are about to drop a new tranche of 40,000 PS5 consoles in the next 24 hours, so stock trackers report, making it a big destination for gamers looking for the PlayStation 5.
+Currys PC World are about to drop a new tranche of 40,000 PS5 consoles, so stock trackers report, making it a big destination for gamers looking for the PlayStation 5.
 Currys has been disappointing in terms of store stability though, and scalpers have run riot in its previous stock drops, though, so prepare for the worst.View Deal

 Box.co.uk